 The processes involved in ensuring that items are effectively transported to their final destination are referred to as logistics.
 Coordination between employees involved in the procurement, storage, and transportation of orders is required for proper logistics.

 Delegating tasks is an effective way to make sure that your company's business runs smoothly.
-You should spend time understanding the strengths of each employee so you can assign them in key positions where they'll be most productive and helpful for achieving goals set forth by management team, stakeholders or clients alike
+You should spend time understanding the strengths of each employee so you can assign them to key positions where they'll be most productive and helpful for achieving goals set forth by the management team, stakeholders, or clients alike

 Demand Forecasting